-There are two output connectors at the bottom of the KF230 enclosure.
-One is for serial communication, the other provides process inputs and outputs using an expansion junction box.
+There are two output connectors on the KF210.
+One is for serial communication, the other provides process inputs and outputs using connecting wires and/or a junction box.

-Illustration 14: Process output box
+Illustration 12: Process output junction box

-Serial interface RS232
+Serial interface

-5.4.1 Serial interface RS 232
+5.4.1 Serial interface

-The RS 232 serial interface can be used to transmit data on-line or to download the integral datalogger content.
-The settings can be found in submenu Serial Comm.
+The serial interface can be used to transmit data on-line or to download the integral datalogger content.
+The settings can be found in the Serial Commssubmenu.